AltBeacon/android-beacon-library/battery_manager.md

 layout: android-beacon-library
 ---

-### Battery manager
+### Background power saver

-The Android Beacon Library includes a battery manager that automatically saves 60% or more of devices' battery life when your beacon app is running in the background.
+The Android Beacon Library includes a background power saver that automatically saves 60% or more of devices' battery life when your beacon app is running in the background.

 #### Why do you need this?